 Microservices, on the other hand, is a design pattern for an application.
 It divides a single application into numerous distinct services, each of which performs a different purpose.
 In other words, each capability excels at one task, decreasing the amount of knowledge required by engineers to work on each module.

-SOA requires a software that handles communication.
+SOA requires software that handles communication.
 Historically, businesses have used web service access protocols like SOAP to expose, and then transact with each functionality.
-This created a point to point integration which was difficult to manage.
+This created a point-to-point integration which was difficult to manage.
 This is why SOA makes use of an Enterprise Service Bus (ESB), a middleware technology that handles communication and lowers the amount of point-to-point connections between capabilities.